Prasad12-das/Price-Optimization-Case-Study/README.md

 To analyze Price Optimization, we need a dataset based on sales, costs, competition, and market trends.
 Here's a overview of a dataset which contains features like:

-Fiscal_Week_Id: The fiscal week identifier.
+Fiscal_Week_Id: The fiscal week identifier
-Store_Id: The store identifier.
+Store_Id: The store identifier
-Item_Id: The item identifier.
+Item_Id: The item identifier
-Price: The price of the item at our store.
+Price: The price of the item at our store
-Item_Quantity: The quantity of the item sold.
+Item_Quantity: The quantity of the item sold
-Sales_Amount_No_Discount: Sales amount without discount.
+Sales_Amount_No_Discount: Sales amount without discount
-Sales_Amount: Sales amount after discounts.
+Sales_Amount: Sales amount after discounts
-Competition_Price: The price of the item at a competing store.
+Competition_Price: The price of the item at a competing store